suhas-km/Safecast-AWS-Documentation/README.md

 The Safecast AWS infrastructure leverages several AWS services, including but not limited to:

-- Amazon S3 for data storage
+- Amazon IAM for access control
 - Amazon EC2 for virtual server instances
 - Amazon RDS for managed databases
 - Amazon CloudWatch for monitoring and logging
-- Amazon IAM for access control
-- Elastic BeanStalk to handle Public sites and Safecast Data uploads
+- Elastic Beanstalk to handle Public sites and Safecast Data uploads
--
+- Amazon S3 for data storage

 For a complete list of AWS services used in the Safecast project, refer to the project's documentation.

 ## Infrastructure Diagram